-Place a square against the saw's fence and blade.
+Place a square against the saw's fence and blade, as shown.
 (Do not touch the tips of the blade teeth with the square.
 To do so will cause an inaccurate measurement.)
-Unlock miter lock lever (J) and swing the miter arm until the miter latch locks it at the 0 miter position.
-Do not lock miter lock lever (J).
-If the saw blade is not exactly perpendicular to the fence, loosen the three screws that hold the miter scale to the base and move the scale left or right until the blade is perpendicular to the fence, as measured with the square.
-Retighten the three screws.
+Loosen the miter lock handle and swing the miter arm until the miter latch locks it at the 0 miter position.
+Do not tighten the lock handle.
+If the saw blade is not exactly perpendicular to the fence, loosen the four screws that hold the miter scale to the base and move the scale left or right until the blade is perpendicular to the fence, as measured with the square.
+Retighten the four screws.
 Pay no attention to the reading of the miter pointer at this time.

-MITER POINTER ADJUSTMENT (FIG. 5, 6)
+MITER POINTER ADJUSTMENT (FIG. 6, 7)

-To unlock, lift the miter lock lever (J) up and squeeze the miter latch (K) to move the miter arm to the zero position.
-With the miter lock lever unlocked allow the miter latch to snap into place as you rotate the miter arm to zero.
-Observe the pointer and miter scale through the viewing opening shown in Figure 6.
-If the pointer does not indicate exactly zero, loosen the screw holding the pointer in place, reposition the pointer and tighten the screw.
+Loosen the miter lock handle to move the miter arm to the zero position.
+With the miter lock handle loose allow the miter latch to snap into place as you rotate the miter arm to zero.
+Observe the pointer and miter scale shown in Figure 6.
+If the pointer does not indicate exactly zero, loosen the screw holding the pointer in place, reposition the pointer and tighten the

-BEVEL SQUARE TO TABLE (FIG. 7)
+BEVEL SQUARE TO TABLE ADJUSTMENT (FIG. 8)